Inside Joe Biden’s decision to pull troops from Afghanistan and end America’s longest war

 The location was his official residence in the grounds of the Naval Observatory in Washington DC, a landmark in the city for more than a hundred years.
 The topic up for discussion was Afghanistan.

-The half-dozen guests were US experts on the country, and its reputation as the “graveyard of empires” - firstly for the British Empire, whose troops tried and failed in the first half of the 19th Century to seize it, and then the Soviet Union, which invaded in 1979, triggering a massive insurgency led by mujahideen fighters, and backed by the CIA.
+The half-dozen guests were US experts on the country and its reputation as the “graveyard of empires” – first for the British empire, whose troops tried and failed in the first half of the 19th century to seize it; and then for the Soviet Union, which invaded in 1979, triggering a massive insurgency led by mujahideen fighters and backed by the CIA.
 Its forces left a decade later, having lost at least 15,000 men, with 50,000 injured.
 (The Islamist fighters, among them a young Osama Bin Laden, suffered 90,000 casualties.)

-By February 2009, when Biden held that dinner, it was increasingly turning into such a place too, for the United States.
+By February 2009, when Biden held that dinner, it was becoming such a place for the United States.

 Memories fade over a dozen years.
-Some of those who attended cannot for instance, remember what Biden served for dinner, though they recall his wife, Jill Biden, now the first lady but then the second lady, saying hello to the group when she returned home from an evening engagement.
+Some of those who attended cannot, for instance, remember what Biden served for dinner, though they recall his wife, Jill Biden – now the first lady but then the second lady – saying hello to the group when she returned home from an evening engagement.

 On one issue, however, there is utter clarity: Afghanistan was not a place where Biden thought more Americans should be losing their lives.

-“He started by saying ‘Don’t tell me we’re there to reform the whole society and stuff,” Barnett Rubin, director at the Centre on International Cooperation at New York University, and one of the experts on Afghanistan who was present that evening, tells The Independent. “…we’re not going to use our young men for that’.”
+“He started by saying, ‘Don’t tell me we’re there to reform the whole society and stuff,’” Barnett Rubin, director at the Centre on International Cooperation at New York University, and one of the experts on Afghanistan who was present that evening, tells The Independent. “‘We’re not going to use our young men for that.’”

-By that stage, the US had 67,000 troops in Afghanistan, but the US’s original mission - capturing or killing Bin Laden - looked like a lost cause.
-The US, Britain and other allied forces were confronting increased and persistent military opposition from the Taliban and Al-Qaeda.
+By that stage the US had 67,000 troops in Afghanistan, but America’s original mission – capturing or killing Bin Laden – looked like a lost cause.
+The US, Britain and other allied forces were confronting increased and persistent military opposition from the Taliban and al-Qaeda.

-And though America had already lost around 600 men in that war, Barack Obama, recently sworn in as president, was under intense pressure from his military commanders, to send more soldiers to join the battle.
+And though America had already lost around 600 men in that war, Barack Obama, recently sworn in as president, was under intense pressure from his military commanders to send more soldiers to join the battle.

-Later that year, Obama did just that, dispatching 33,000 personnel to bring the total of American troops to 100,000, with large numbers of additional private contractors, contracted by the CIA or State Department.
+Later that year, Obama did just that, dispatching 33,000 personnel to bring the total of American troops to 100,000, with large numbers of additional private contractors, employed by the CIA or State Department.

-The president’s hope had been that by agreeing to “the surge” in troop numbers, he would be more quickly able to order their withdrawal.
+The president’s hope had been that by agreeing to “the surge” in troop numbers, he would be able more quickly to order their withdrawal.

-“I do not make this decision lightly,” he said, in a half-hour address from the West Point Military Academy in New York.
+“I do not make this decision lightly,” he said in a half-hour address from the West Point Military Academy in New York.
 “Let me be clear: none of this will be easy.
 The struggle against violent extremism will not be finished quickly, and it extends well beyond Afghanistan and Pakistan.
 It will be an enduring test of our free society, and our leadership in the world.”

-A dozen years later, Biden is president, rather than someone’s deputy.
-He appears determined to avoid repeating that previous policy, even that it had been the policy of administration he had been part of, and a policy in which he would become inextricably involved.
-Since he had held that dinner at the official residence, located half-a-mile from the British Embassy, plenty had changed.
+A dozen years later, Biden found himself president rather than someone’s deputy.
+He appeared determined to avoid repeating that previous policy, even though it was the product of an administration he had been part of and something in which he would become inextricably involved.
+Since he had held that dinner at the official residence, located half a mile from the British embassy, plenty had changed.

 The total number of US and coalition troops in Afghanistan stood at 2,500, while the number of American casualties had risen to at least 2,372.

-At least 250,000 Afghans had lost their lives, with 3 million displaced internally and 2.1m leaving the country, mainly for Pakistan and Iran.
-In 2001, the population of the country was estimated at 37.5m, while today it stands at 38m.
+At least 250,000 Afghans had lost their lives, with 3 million displaced internally and 2.1 million leaving the country, mainly for Pakistan and Iran.
+In 2001, the population of the country was estimated at 37.5 million, while today it stands at 38 million.

-The price tag for the 20 year war stands at somewhere close to $2 trillion.
-Critics say there is little to show for it
+The price tag for the 20-year war stands at somewhere close to $2 trillion.
+Critics say there is little to show for it.

-And while the US in 2011 US located and killed Bin Laden in neighbouring Pakistan - having fled Afghanistan very quickly after Western forces invaded- Taliban and extremist forces are now resurgent.
+And while the US in 2011 located and killed Bin Laden in neighbouring Pakistan – his having fled Afghanistan very quickly after western forces invaded – Taliban and extremist forces are now resurgent.

 A US general recently suggested that the insurgents control as many as half of the country’s district centres.

-“Strategic momentum appears to be sort of with the Taliban,” Gen Mark Milley, the chairman of the Joint Chiefs of Staff, recently told reporters in Washington.
+“Strategic momentum appears to be sort of with the Taliban,” Gen Mark Milley, the chair of the Joint Chiefs of Staff, recently told reporters in Washington.

 He said more than 200 of the 419 district centres were under Taliban control.
-Last month, he had said the Taliban controlled just 81 of them.

-Yet, he claimed that a Taliban “automatic military takeover is not a foregone conclusion”, referring to the estimated $90bn spent training the Afghan security forces.
+A month earlier, he had said the Taliban controlled just 81 of them.
+Yet he claimed that a Taliban “automatic military takeover is not a foregone conclusion”, referring to the estimated $90bn spent training the Afghan security forces.

 “The two most important combat multipliers actually are will and leadership.
-And this is going to be a test now of the will and leadership of the Afghan people, the Afghan security forces, and the government of Afghanistan,” he said, according to Reuters.
+And this is going to be a test now of the will and leadership of the Afghan people, the Afghan security forces, and the government of Afghanistan,” he said.

-Another major difference, is that Joe Biden is also inheriting a deal for the US military to withdraw, that was brokered by his predecessor, Donald Trump.
+Another major difference is that Joe Biden inherited a deal for the US military to withdraw, which was brokered by his predecessor, Donald Trump.

-When he campaigned for the presidency, the former reality television star had broken with many Republican orthodoxies, including on foreign policy issues.
-Among them was a determination that US troops should be brought home from both Iraq and Afghanistan, though perhaps not immediately.
+When Trump campaigned for the presidency, the former reality television star broke with many Republican orthodoxies, including on foreign policy issues.
+Among his stances was a determination that US troops should be brought home from both Iraq and Afghanistan, though perhaps not immediately.

-Since the attacks of 9/11, the US operations in both had been tightly viewed by much of the Washington establishment through the prism of the broader so-called “war on terror”.
+Since the attacks of 9/11, the US operations in both countries had been viewed by much of the Washington establishment through the prism of the broader so-called “war on terror”.

 “We made a terrible mistake getting involved there in the first place,” Trump told CNN in October 2015.
 “It's a mess, it's a mess and at this point we probably have to [leave US troops in Afghanistan] because that thing will collapse in about two seconds after they leave.”